2021 Biotechnology Degree Guide

 Some of the classes you will take include: biochemistry, biology, cell biology, evolution, botany, genetics, immunology, zoology, virology, organic chemistry, microbiology, entomology, human heredity, and plant pathology.
 This mix of diverse classes will teach you how to analyze everything from a human heart to a blade of grass.
 This major is relatively new and constantly changing in order to keep up with technological advancements.
 You will learn how to exploit and alter genes and genetic processes.
 This major is made for the curious student who wants to know the makeup of every living thing.

-Rapid Growth in Biotechnology Degrees Awarded
+A Recent Jump in Biotechnology Degrees

-What Are The Requirements For a Degree in Biotechnology
+Requirements for Getting a Degree in Biotechnology

 Curiosity is the most important personality trait you should have.
 A desire to know and understand the way living things grow, adapt and survive will help you tremendously in this major.
 You will be taking classes in a broad variety of disciplines.
 Attending lectures will teach you theories that you will be able to practice in the lab, and then apply to real-life scenarios in your future career.
 Be prepared to spend a great deal of time in the lab performing research, doing experiments and recording your findings.